The No. 1 Key: You Gotta Really Want It

 Many people who start a small business are concerned that they don’t have the knowledge to master finance and accounting.
 I have a number of presentations that take you through the basics, even if you have no experience in accounting.
 As long as you stay meticulous and organized, you can master small business finance.

 The No. 7 Key: Learning from My Experience

 There are a lot of people out there who have built and run successful small businesses.
-But what tends to set me apart from them is that not only have I started and ran a lot of successful small businesses, but several that weren’t so successful.
+But what sets me apart from most others is that not only have I started and ran a lot of successful small businesses, but also several that weren’t so successful.

 That’s how you really learn small business lessons – through your mistakes, particularly when you are able to not only identify, but are willing to recognize and admit to your mistakes.
 It is not necessarily an easy process.
 I think this is an area at which I’ve gotten pretty good.
 In fact, I wrote an entire book on my small business mistakes alone.